 Access to most cultural and recreational facilities in the University, as well as to many buildings, requires a PennCard.
 You are entitled to such identification.
-Emeritus faculty will receive an emeritus PennCard automatically when they go to renew their regular PennCard.
+Emeritus faculty will receive a new PennCard automatically when they go to renew their regular PennCard.
+Your spouse also continues to be eligible for a PennCard for a fee of \$30; see cms.business-services.upenn.edu/penncard/ for details.